cedrickchee/personal-website/_posts/2020-04-21-career-and-code-retreat-retro-16-years-working-in-tech.md

 ## Hire Cedric Chee

 I'm back on the job market!
-I just lost my freelance job and I was living without a stable income for the past 9 months.
+I just lost my freelance job, and I was living without a stable income for the past 9 months.

 Contact info and details [here](https://cedricchee.com/2020/04/21/hire-cedric-chee/).